Not All Schools Are The Same...

 - COACHING IDENTITYDoes the school teach a 'cookie cutter' coaching model or do they teach you how to create your own coaching model that then identifies your uniqueness?

 - CREDENTIAL PATHWAYS What industry credentials does the schools training programs pathway to?
 (Can you apply for ACC or PCC directly or do you need to go via the portfolio pathway)

 - LEARNING PLATFORMIs this a face to face program or an online program (or a blend of both).
 And, if it's an online program how does the school make sure there is real time learning and interaction between faculty and students?

 - PACE OF STUDYWhat does the class schedule look like and does it fit with your lifestyle?
 Do you have the flexibility to fast track or go slow?

 - PEER COACHINGIs your peer coaching included (some schools charge extra) and how many coaches are there in the peer coaching program you can partner with to be a coach or a client?

 - TUITIONDoes the promoted tuition cover all your training costs such as Mentor Coaching, Peer coaching, Observed coaching and your performanance evaluations (assessments)

 - STUDENT SUPPORT AND ACCOUNTABILITYYour reserach process will expose the schools sales support.
 But, what are the support structures once you enrol?
 Where will you go to get the answers you need and how will the school support you to graduate?
 What accountability structurs are in place?

 - LEARNING GUARANTEEWhat happens if you join the program and then find it's not for you or your learning style?
-Is there a refund policy, withdrawl policy, or deferrment policy?
+Is there a refund policy, withdrawal policy, or deferment policy?